This is a contributor’s article by Alex J Coyne

 Identity theft is common, although in most cases it’s the identity of a living, breathing person that gets hijacked for personal or financial gain.
-It seems incredible that there are online bodysnatchers and that we must guard against ghosting of a deceased person’s identity.
+It seems incredible that there are online bodysnatchers and that we must guard against the ghosting of a deceased person’s identity.

 Some cases of identity theft involve the take-over of a deceased identity instead and can see fraudulent loan applications, illegal credit, tax fraud and other scams involving impersonation.
 It’s called “ghosting” and the impersonation of deceased identities on social media is becoming increasingly common.